JaneliaSciComp/JaneliaDataStandards/Definitions.md

 # Definitions

 ### "array"
-1. An n-dimensional collection of discrete samples whose domain is a regular grid.
+1. An n-dimensional collection of discrete samples whose domain is a regular discrete (integer) grid.
+C
 2. A node in a hierarchy that contains a data structure of the type described in (1).
 Array nodes cannot have child nodes.

-### "aliasing"

 ### "downsampling"
 The act of resampling an image to a lower resolution, often by an integer factor.